arduino/help-center-content/content/About Arduino/Trademarks & Licensing/How-to-spot-a-counterfeit-Arduino.md

 * Non-matching photos.
 A closeup may depict an official Arduino board, while a wider image of the kit may include the actual counterfeit.
 * Photos that are angled or blurry so it is difficult to see the details.

-### Manufacturing and distribution

-* Arduino is the only manufacturer of Arduino products.
-* There are no special versions of Arduino boards released in specific geographical regions, e.g. an "official Chinese version”.
-* All Arduino boards are assembled in Italy.
-* See [this page](https://store.arduino.cc/distributors) for information on our official distributors around the world.

 ### Pricing

 If an Arduino product is being sold online for less than in the Arduino store, it may be a counterfeit.